Budget 2020: Chancellor pledging to invest ‘historic amounts’ in infrastructure

 Advertising

-Shadow chancellor John McDonnell accused the Treasury of embellishing figures on partially fixing infrastructure he blamed the Tories for damaging.
+Shadow chancellor John McDonnell accused the Treasury of publishing “exaggerated claims” on partially fixing infrastructure he blamed the Tories for damaging.

-“A stronger Chancellor would have had the Treasury prevent these exaggerated claims,” the Labour MP added.

 Less than a month into the job, Mr Sunak will unveil his financial plan shortly after the FTSE 100 saw its worst day since the 2008 financial crisis amid Covid-19 concerns.